maxwellpettit/docs-test/src/main/markdown/UI & Screen Conventions/UI & Screen Conventions.md

 ## Responsiveness

-* The refers to the Commerce UI's ability to adjust to different form factors, such as desktop, tablet, and mobile screens.
+* This refers to the Commerce UI's ability to adjust to different form factors, such as desktop, tablet, and mobile screens.
+Allowing for a fully compatible platform to reach customers.

 ### Customizable breakpoints for different devices